 Union Fork and Hoe's standard marking

 Union Fork and Hoe lined out on a PK produced tool.
-A strange situation may have developed by providing Parker with production
+A strange situation may have developed by providing Parker

 Atlas Manufacturing Company (7310061 AMCO, both marked on body)